Decoding Pregnancy Jitters vs. Clinical Anxiety: Know the Difference

 For physical jitteriness:

-- Reduce caffeine, especially in the afternoon
+- Reduce caffeine, especially in the afternoon.

-- If anxiety-related, the strategies below apply
+- If it seems anxiety-related, the strategies below apply.

 For anxiety:

-- If symptoms have persisted for two weeks or more and are affecting your life, reach out to your OB or a perinatal therapist
+- If symptoms have persisted for two weeks or more and are affecting your life, reach out to your OB or a perinatal therapist.

 Frequently Asked Questions